novohispano/jet_fuel/README.md

-jet_fuel
+Jet Fuel
 ========

-Link shortener tool developed at gSchool
+A link shortener tool developed at gSchool.